 Student Financial Support: Teaching assistantships are available for promising students.
 Applications for assistantships are due February 1 for those entering in the fall, and November 1 for those entering in the spring.
-Teaching Assistants must arrive early for a week-long workshop before their first semester to be trained as graders and discussion leaders for undergraduate literature courses during their first year.
-During this first year those selected to teach composition must also take ENG 511 (Theory and Research in Composition), be mentored by a composition instructor, and attend a second workshop before their second year in order to teach freshman composition.
+During their first year those selected to teach composition must take ENG 511 (Theory and Research in Composition), be mentored by a composition instructor, and attend a second workshop before their second year in order to teach freshman composition.
 These duties receive credit as English 685 (Master's Directed Teaching), but do not fulfill requirements for the degree.